 - It reduces the cost of running a pool pump and saves a significant amount of energy, representing lower monthly bills.

 - An ENERGY STAR certified pump can save money over the product’s life, and it typically pays for itself in two years or less.

 - A pool professional can choose from a variety of energy-saving pumps based on the size of your pool.

 - Pool pumps will carry WEF ratings starting in 2021 – remember, the higher the number, the better.

 - The WEF label must be on the pump to understand the relative energy-efficiency of each product.

 How WEF ratings affect variable and non-variable speed pumps?

 There is no distinction in the regulations for variable-speed and non-variable speed pumps.
 The rules require dedicated purpose pool pumps to meet minimum energy-efficiency standards. *

-The regulations are now easy to read and understand for manufacturers to ensure that most variable-speed pumps to meet the requirements, such as single-speed and two-speed pumps < 1.0 THP, including booster pumps
+It’s easy for manufacturers to understand the regulations to ensure that the speed pumps meet the required single-speed and two-speed pumps < 1.0 THP, including booster pumps